wxGlade/wxGlade/sphinx/bitmaps.rst

 For an absolute path, you may use the file dialog by clicking the button "...".

+You may drag a file to the field.
+If the file is located below the project file's directory, the relative path will be entered.
+For the absolute path just hold the :kbd:`Alt` or :kbd:`Ctrl` key.

+Sometimes, depending on your runtime environment, you may have to customize the loading of the bitmap files.
+See below for an example.

 .. list-table::
     :widths: 20 80